Mahaprasthanika Parva: Summary

 Bhima tires and falls down, and so asks Yudhishthira why he is also unable to complete the journey towards heaven.
 Yudhishthira explains to his brother of the latter’s vice of gluttony, eating much while unmindful of others’ hunger, alongside his own vice of pride and vanity concerning his immense strength.

 Yudhishthira and the dog continue alone on their journey.
 As they ascend Mount Meru in Chapter 3, Indra appears in his chariot with a loud sound, suggesting Yudhishthira need not walk all the way, and hitch a ride to heaven.
 Yudhishthira refuses, says he could not go to heaven with Indra without his four brothers and Draupadi.
 Indra replies that all of them had entered heaven, but when Yudhishthira asks if the dog can jump into the car first, Indra says the animal may not.
 Yudhishthira refuses to leave the dog, claiming the dog is his friend, and to betray his friend during his life's journey would be a great sin.
 Indra questions why, after abandoning his late brothers and their common wife he had acquired great merit, and yet when stupefied by a dog, would renounce everything.
 Yudhishthira replied there is neither friendship nor enmity with the dead, hence he abandoned his brothers and Draupadi when unable to revive them.
 However, he could not bring himself to abandon the still-living dog.
 Indra urges him to consider his own happiness by abandoning the dog and hopping into his chariot.
 Yudhishthira still refuses to ride the chariot, explaining he cannot leave the living dog, who was his companion for his own happiness.
 The dog, watching Yudhishthira's commitment towards himself, manifests in his true form as the deity Dharma.
-He praises Yudhishthira for his virtues, and says whereas he head disregarded his love for his brothers who each died of their pride, he asked him to revive Nakula, and passed his trial.
-Again on this occasion, thinking the dog devoted to him, he had renounced the very chariot of the gods instead of him.
+He praises Yudhishthira for his virtues, and recalls that Yudhishthira had previously been tested in the forest of Dwaita, where he disregarded his love for his brothers and chose to revive Nakula, in order to honor his obligation to his stepmother.
+Again on this occasion, believing in the dog's devotion towards him, he had renounced the very chariot of the gods infront of him.
 For this, he had no equal in heaven, having earned regions of great felicity.
 They then proceed towards heaven, and on the way meet the sage Narada who Yudhishthira had transcended the achievements of even royal sages, and how he has not known of anyone else ascending to heaven with a human body.
 Yudhishthira, a king of righteous soul, salutes the deities and finally enters heaven aboard Indra's chariot.